antonkrupin/antonkrupin.github.io/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/3a6aaf6ecbae5678d3d1/maintainability)](https://codeclimate.com/github/antonkrupin/antonkrupin.github.io/maintainability)
 # Application for fethcing films premiers on kinopoisk.ru

+In application you can load film premiers on kinopoisk.ru - for this choose month and year.
+When films are loaded you can like, delete, filter favourite films.
+Also you can move through films list using "Tab" button, for "like" use "Enter" button, for delete use "Delete" button.

 This application use [Kinopoisk Api Unofficial](https://kinopoiskapiunofficial.tech/).

 ## To start use application: